rebelice/UNIX-System-Programming-Project/Process-Control/README.md

 1. Read the program, `fork-and-variable.c`, and change it.
 Answer the following questions.
 	1. Whithout changing, what value is the variable in the child process, and why?
 	2. What happens to the variable when both the child and parent change the value?
 What do you think about it.
 2. Write a C program using `fork()`.
-Let the child process prints 'hello!' and the parent child prints 'goodbye!'.
+Let the child process prints 'hello!' and the parent process prints 'goodbye!'.
 Try to ensure that the child process always prints first.
 3. Read the program, `fork-and-exec.c`, and complete it.
 4. Write a program using `wait()` to wait for the child process.
 What does wait() return?
 What happens if you use wait() in the child.